ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

 In an aida or V-back-to-back position, lead hands joined, turn to face partner and step side, checking.
 This first step can also feel like a sharp back step, turning.
 Recover on trail feet, and then step side on lead feet.
 May also be done with trail feet from an aida position facing line.
-Do a half basic; aida; switch rock; to crab walks to line;; cucaracha;
+You'll have a little of the feel of a "rock three" turning to face partner.
+In Enchanted Boy IV by the Andersons, there are hip rocks with the lead feet; aida to line; switch rock; spot turn to line;

 Flirt